Royal Larkspur

 • Blue dye made from the flowers

-• CAUTION – All parts of the plant are toxic, especially the seeds
+• CAUTION – All plant parts are toxic, especially the seeds

 • California Poison Control System lists Delphinium species in the highest category of toxicity (level 4)